 The Benefits of Partnering with Wise for Your EB-5 Regional Center Planning

-EB-5 Economic Impact
+EB-5 Regional Center Economic Impact

 Demonstrating the economic impact of a proposed EB-5 Regional Center is a key required portion of the application process, and it goes hand-in-hand with outlining the center’s expected job creation numbers.

-The first step in understanding — and thus, illustrating — the economic impact of a proposed center is a forward-looking business plan and analysis that outlines personnel requirements, expected market reach and other aspects of the center’s formation that directly or indirectly create jobs and build revenue.
+The first step in understanding — and thus, illustrating — the economic impact of a proposed center is a forward-looking business plan and analysis that outlines personnel requirements, expected market reach, and other aspects of the center’s formation that directly or indirectly create jobs and build revenue.

-Careful projections of salary expenditures, management and leadership positions and the center’s employment structure, alongside in-depth demographics studies showcasing the strengths and needs of the area in question, ensure that projected jobs are realistic and sustainable, allowing for confidence in the economic analysis and a firm understanding of the center’s expected economic impact.
+Careful projections of salary expenditures, management, and leadership positions, and the center’s employment structure, alongside in-depth demographics studies showcasing the strengths and needs of the area in question, ensure that projected jobs are realistic and sustainable, allowing for confidence in the economic analysis and a firm understanding of the center’s expected economic impact.